sticks-stuff/CPSC/README.md

-You can either download this as a zip and extract it to C:\xampp\htdocs or you can download the installer:
+Download this as a zip and extract it to C:\xampp\htdocs.

 https://drive.google.com/open?id=1g2_Eippr5DkHbER-Qba6DD7d3WCJvon4